-- Command processing terminates when the module eventually writes the command result status to the ConfigStatus fields: The same result status is written to all lanes of a Data Path. - Note: In case of multiple rejection reasons, the module choses the most important rejection reason.
+Command processing terminates when the module eventually writes the command result status to the ConfigStatus fields: The same result status is written to all lanes of a Data Path.

+Note: In case of multiple rejection reasons, the module choses the most important rejection reason.
 The reporting priority is not specified.

 Byte Bits Field Name Register Description Туре 143 7 ApplyDPInitLane8 SCS0::ApplyDPInitLane WO 6 ApplyDPInitLane7 0b: No action for host lane Rqd.
 5 ApplyDPInitLane6 1b: Trigger the Provision procedure using the Staged Control 4 ApplyDPInitLane5 Set 0 settings for host lane , with feedback provided in 3 ApplyDPInitLane4 the associated ConfigStatusLane field 2 ApplyDPInitLane3 1 ApplyDPInitLane2 Restriction: This byte must be written in a single-byte WRITE 0 ApplyDPInitLane1 Note: See Table 6-3 for preconditions and state dependencies 144 7 ApplyImmediateLane8 SCS0::ApplyImmediate WO 6 ApplyImmediateLane7 0b: No action for host lane Cnd.
-5 ApplyImmediateLane6 1b: Trigger the Provision or the Provision-and-Commission 4 ApplyImmediateLane5 procedure using the Staged Control Set 0 settings for host 3 ApplyImmediateLane4 lane , with feedback provided in the associated 2 ApplyImmediateLane3 ConfigStatusLane field 1 ApplyImmediateLane2 Restriction: This byte must be written in a single-byte WRITE 0 ApplyImmediateLane1 Condition: SteppedConfigOnly (00h:2.6) = 0b Note: See Table 6-3 for preconditions and state dependencies
+5 ApplyImmediateLane6 1b: Trigger the Provision-and-Commission procedure using 4 ApplyImmediateLane5 the Staged Control Set 0 settings for host lane , with 3 ApplyImmediateLane4 feedback provided in the associated ConfigStatusLane 2 ApplyImmediateLane3 field 1 ApplyImmediateLane2 Restriction: This byte must be written in a single-byte WRITE 0 ApplyImmediateLane1 Condition: SteppedConfigOnly (00h:2.6) = 0b Note: See Table 6-3 for preconditions and state dependencies